issp-center-dev/HPhi/README.md

 MPI library (If you do not use MPI, it is not necessary.)

-## Install and Manual
+## Install

-You can install HΦ and getting the manual from a [release note](https://github.com/QLMS/HPhi/releases).
+You can install HΦ and also get a manual for HΦ from a [release note](https://github.com/QLMS/HPhi/releases).

 ## Licence

-The distribution of the program package and the source codes for HPhi follow GNU General Public License version 3 (GPL v3).
+The distribution of the program package and the source codes for HPhi follow GNU General Public License version 3 ([GPL v3](http://www.gnu.org/licenses/gpl-3.0.en.html)).

 ## Author
 Youhei Yamaji, Takahiro Misawa, Synge Todo, Kazuyoshi Yoshimi, Mitsuaki Kawamura, Naoki Kawashima.